mrbooshehri/my_devops-journey/docker/README.md

 	The cluster continues the operate during split-brain conditions, but you are no able to alter the configuration or add and manage application workload.
-* You definitely don't more than 7, as the time taken to achive consensus will be longer.
+* You definitely don't more than 7, as the time taken to archive consensus will be longer.

 ![split-brain](./assets/splitbrain.png)